kaiulrich/kulrich_CarND-Behavioral-Cloning-P3/README.md

 #### 4. Appropriate training data

 I used the images preperated for this project.
-Thanx to my son ( who is a lot better driver than I am) we produced around 4000 aditional data rows.
+Thanks to my son (who is a much better driver than I am) we produced around 4000 additional data rows.

  ![alt text][histogram]

-The the training data histogram shows, that the most of the data are are from small steering angles.
+ The training data histogram shows that the most of the data are are from small steering angles.
 I decided not to clearing them up to have a real cloning of the behaviour.

-To run the training on usal machines i desided to implement a validation and training data genererator (generator.py and model.py line 61)  on each data set.
+To run the training on usual machines I decided to implement a validation and training data genererator (generator.py and model.py line 61)  on each data set.
 The training data generator selects Images from center/left/right cameras randomly.
 The main purpose of the images form left/right cameras is to learn model how to recover when the vehicle drives off the center the lane.
 Small value 0.3 has been added to the steering angle for left camera and subtracted form the steering angle for right camera.

 | Camara left                    |      Camara center               |       Camara right                        |
 |--------------------------------|------------------------------------|------------------------------------------|